 Downgrade rights (rights to use any prior version) are granted as part of all the Volume Licensing agreements.
 Please refer to the Microsoft Product Terms for particular downgrade paths for your products.
-The Product Terms is available at the Microsoft Volume Licensing site at www.microsoft.com/licensing/about-licensing/product-licensing.aspx.
+The Product Terms is available at www.microsoft.com/licensing/about-licensing/product-licensing.aspx.